As an Amazon Associate I earn from qualifying purchases. See Full Disclosure Here

 Ultrasound diffusers are feature-rich, easy to use, and offer the best value for money.
 They combine form and function and are the most popular option for home use.

-Others operate more passively.
-They may contain a filter or absorbent pad that holds the essential oil.
+Passive diffusers may contain a filter or absorbent pad that holds the essential oil.
 The oil releases its aroma as it evaporates naturally.

 This type of diffuser is more affordable than nebulizing or ultrasonic devices, but it has a limited range and doesn’t cover larger areas.

-Reed diffusers are another type of evaporative diffuser.
+Reed diffusers are another type of passive diffuser.
 They work by using reeds to draw the diluted oils from the container and expose them to the air.
 The exposed essential oil evaporates on exposure to the air and in the process infuses the space with its aroma.

-Pros & Cons of Evaporative Diffusers
+Pros & Cons of Passive Diffusers

 – Allow you to get the benefits of essential oils on the go